Locally supported, quasi-interpolatory bases for the approximation of functions on graphs: Positive definite matrices

-For each $y$, the optimal $w$ is in the affine hyperplane $\setb{y+w}{\innprod{y}{w}=0}$.
-If all entries in $y$ are positive, the smallest $\ell_\infty$ ball about the origin that intersects this affine hyperplane will intersect it in the direction $e$, where $e$ denotes the vector with all values being 1.
-Otherwise, the intersection will be a space of larger dimension, but a point in the direction $e$ will still be in the intersection.
-Therefore, the minimum is attained for some point $(\lambda_{min}+\alpha_1)y+w =\beta e$, with $y$ and $w$ making $\beta$ as small as possible.
-Then
+is an affine hyperplane.
+The crux of the next step can be seen in \Cref{fig:inverseboundpf}, which shows that the smallest $\ell_\infty$ ball about the origin that intersects $P_y$ will contain a vector in the direction of $\vones$, where $\vones$ denotes the vector with all values being 1.
+Motivated by this, we solve for a point of the form